kakposoe/laravel-view-generator/README.md

 ## Create a view inside a folder
-You can create a view in a folder by using `dot` notation;
+You can create a view in a folder by using `dot` notation:

 ```bash
 php artisan make:view admin.index